stevereiner/python-alfresco-mcp-server/docs/testing_guide.md

 ---

 **🎯 Remember**: Good tests are your safety net for refactoring and new features.
-Keep them fast, reliable, and comprehensive!
+Keep them fast, reliable, and thorough!